Always be alert and report suspicious activity to the Public Safety Office (208-496-3000).

 - Move away from the building

-- DO NOT re-enter until authorization to do so is issued by Campus Security
+- DO NOT re-enter until authorization to do so is issued by the Public Safety Office

 - Online threats should be taken seriously and reported to correct authorities.
-If you receive or view a threat to damage or harm someone or something related to BYU-Idaho, report it immediately to Campus Security at 208-496-3000
+If you receive or view a threat to damage or harm someone or something related to BYU-Idaho, report it immediately to the Public Safety Office at 208-496-3000

 - Do not engage the individual who made or distributed the threat